 ^Early access to direct deposit funds depends on payer

 Chime APY Disclosure - 1The Annual Percentage Yield (“APY”) for the Chime Savings Account is variable and may change at any time.
 The disclosed APY is effective as of November 1, 2021.
 No minimum balance required.
 Must have $0.01 in savings to earn interest.
 2The average national savings account interest rate of 0.06% is determined by FDIC as of November 1, 2021 based on a simple average of rates paid (uses annual percentage yield) by all insured depository institutions and branches for which data are available.
 Visit https://www.fdic.gov/regulations/resources/rates/ to learn more.

-As interest rates slowly start to rise, CIT Bank is vying for the top spot.
-It currently offers one of the highest APYs available in their Savings Builder Account.
+CIT Bank –As interest rates slowly start to rise, CIT Bank is vying for the top spot.
+It currently offers one of the highest APYs available in its Savings Builder Account.
 CIT also offers great rates on their MMA and 12-month CD products.

 American Express® National Bank – Member FDIC

 American Express® Member FDIC High Yield Savings Account - I’ve been banking with American Express for the last few years and can vouch for their quality.
-Currently, the American Express® High Yield Savings Account offers two primary products; CD’s and Savings.
-As of 5/12/2022, you can earn up to 2.25% on a CD for 5 years, and both online savings and CD accounts require no minimum deposit to open.
+Currently, the American Express® High Yield Savings Account offers two primary products; CDs and Savings.
+As of 6/29/2022, you can earn up to 2.60% on a CD for 5 years and you can earn 1.00% Annual Percentage Yield.
+Both online savings and CD accounts require no minimum deposit to open.

 HSBC Direct Savings - If you link your Premier checking account with a Premier Relationship savings account, you’ll score a higher APY if you meet certain criteria.

 There is also no minimum deposit required to open an account.